Topological properties of the long-range Kitaev chain with Aubry-Andr\'e-Harper modulation

 This demonstrates that the isolated zero-energy modes at $\alpha<1$ are smoothly connected to the MMs at $\alpha>1$.
-In contrast to this, the bulk topology is different in the two regimes: the winding number drops from 1 to 0.5 when $\alpha<1$ [see Figure~\ref{fig:crossing_cm} (c)].
-We also mention that, for $\alpha<1$ and $\mu/t<-1$, the central gap closes [marked in black colors in Figure~\ref{fig:crossing_cm} (c) and yielding the second black line in Figure ~\ref{fig:crossing_cm} (b)].
+In contrast to this, the bulk topology is different in the two regimes: the winding number drops from 1 to 0.5 when $\alpha<1$ [see Figure~\ref{fig:crossing_cm} (d)].
+We also mention that, for $\alpha<1$ and $\mu/t<-1$, the central gap closes [marked in black colors in Figure~\ref{fig:crossing_cm} (d) and yielding the second black line in Figure ~\ref{fig:crossing_cm} (b) and a femion parity switch in Figure ~\ref{fig:crossing_cm} (c)].
 As can be seen from Figure~\ref{fig:crossing_cm}(b), the zero-energy crossing of the edge modes (right black line) and the gap closing (left black line) approach each other, when $\alpha$ is reduced.
 For completeness, we also mention that the gap re-opens at even smaller value of $\mu$.
 In this regime, no edge modes are observed, yet the winding number takes a non-zero value, $\nu = -0.5$.